-- Point to point pipeline (no compressors or conditioning equipment included) - Pipe dimensioned for 150 bar using a safety factor of 0.2 (conservative).
+- Point-to-point pipeline (no pumps/compressors, valve stations or conditioning equipment included) - Pipe dimensioned for 120 bar using a safety factor of 0.5 (conservative).
 Pipeline construction material is carbon steel (extra strong) with polymer coating.
-Cathodic protection is included. - Unit cost based on pipeline distance of 50-100 km in rural area.
+Cathodic protection is included. - For the Danish context unit costs are based on pipeline distance of 50-100 km in rural area.
 For very short pipelines the unit cost will increase.
-This effect is not captured in the estimates. - Pipeline dimensioned for pressure drop of 0.5 to 1.5 bar/km where the highest pressure drop is accepted for the smallest diameter.
-The corresponding pipeline flow velocities are in the range of 1.2-2 m/s. - 3 different pipeline dimensions namely 4, 8 and 12" are priced and used as cost basis for the 3 capacity intervals provided in the data sheet: - The 4" pipeline will represent CO2 flow capacity of 10-30 t CO2/h and the specified unit cost in the data sheet (15 EUR/[t CO2/h]/m) is related to a flow rate of 20 t CO2/h. - For pipeline capacity of $30-120 \text{ t } \text{CO}2/\text{h}$ the cost is based on unit costs for the 4 and 8" pipelines where the 4" has weight of 1/3 and 8" of 2/3.
-The unit cost of the 8" pipeline is related to a flow rate of 120 t CO2/h. - For pipeline capacity of 120-500 t CO_2/h the cost of the 12" pipeline is applied.
-The unit cost in the data sheet (2.3 EUR/[t CO_2/h]/m) is related to 300 t CO_2/h flow rate. - Sectionalisation vales (ESD) with ancillaries every 15 km is assumed.
-This is uncertain as regulative requirements for CO2 pipelines in DK is unclear. - Installation cost includes trenching and 8 % for controlled drilling, permitting and environmental investigations - Cost factor for engineering and follow-up added (6 to 10% depending on size).
+This effect is not captured in the estimates. - Liquid and dense phase pipelines are dimensioned for pressure drop of 0.5 to 1.5 bar/km where the highest pressure drop is accepted for the smallest diameter.
+The corresponding pipeline flow velocities are in the range of 1.2-2 m/s. - Gas pipelines are dimensioned for 6 m/s flow velocity. - 3 different pipeline dimensions namely 6, 8 and 10" are priced and used as cost basis for the 3 capacity intervals provided in the data sheet: - The 6" pipeline representing gas phase CO2 flow capacity of 10 t CO2/h and the specified unit cost in the data sheet (15 EUR/[t CO2/h]/m) is related to a flow rate of 20 t CO2/h. - The 6", 8" and 10" pipeline representing dense phase CO2 flow capacity of 30, 80 and 120 t CO2/h and the specified unit cost in the data sheet (15 EUR/[t CO2/h]/m) is related to a flow rate of 20 t CO2/h. - Sectionalisation valves (ESD) with ancillaries every 15 km is assumed.
+This is uncertain as regulative requirements for CO2 pipelines in DK is unclear. - Installation cost includes trenching and 8 % for controlled drilling, permitting and environmental assessment. - Cost factor for "Right Off Way", engineering and follow-up added (6 to 10% depending on pipeline size).